ColaLightOriginal/GraphV/README.md

 # GraphV

 GraphV is a program writted in python to create and visualise collaboration graphs of universities.
 Data of eployees and their coauthors is based on science publications gathered from Google Scholar.

+## Prerequisites

+Prerequisites to rune the program:
+* Python 2.7
+*MySql with MySql Workbench

 ## Installation

 To install all the necessary dependencies like graph-tool, matplotlib, sql-connector, cairo and numpy run